plyoung/game-settings/README.md

 A sample Unity project for doing simple game settings/option in your game-jam or as a starter template for your game's settings.

 The project requires Textmesh Pro, a free asset from Unity.
 The project includes an example of usage with supporting assets.
-Import the Unity package if you just want the scripts and prefabs for your own project.
+Import the [Unity package](https://github.com/plyoung/game-settings/releases/tag/0) if you only want the scripts and prefabs for your own project.

 There are prefabs for the whole settings panel to get you started quickly.
 You then only need to make a call to `GameSettingsManager.RestoreSettings();` as soon as poissible.
 For example in the `Start()` method of a main menu script or game bootstrapping script.
 See the `Sample.cs` script.